urbanityllc/axthe/docs/setup.md

 killall node
 ps aux | grep node
 ```
-Of course you can used a cloud IDE such CodeAnywhere to edit pug files!
+Of course you should used a cloud IDE such CodeAnywhere to edit pug files!